Loving Amanda

-Loving Amanda is a 2021 Nigerian romance film produced by Laju Iren, based on the novel that she wrote, and directed by Michael Akinrogunde under the production studio of Laju Iren Films.
+Loving Amanda is a 2021 Nigerian romance film produced by Laju Iren, based on her novel of the same name, and directed by Michael Akinrogunde under Laju Iren Films.
 The film stars Blossom Chukwujekwu, Teniola Aladese, Chinonso Arubayi and Adesunmbo Adeoye.

 Synopsis

-Amanda is an orphan who grew into a young woman taken advantage of and abused, she knows nothing of inner peace until one fateful day when she meets Goch, a man of God who leads her on her journey to redemption.
+Amanda is an orphan who grew into a young woman taken advantage of and abused.
+She knows nothing of inner peace until one fateful day when she meets Goch, a man of God who leads her on her journey to redemption.